ktwiener/EpiReadings/about.md

 ---
 layout: page
-title: About us
+title: About
 subtitle: To be continued
 ---

 We are a first-year epidemiology cohort at UNC-CH with a lot of questions.
 Once a week, we convene to discuss a epidemiological methods paper.
-Then we blog about it.